 An Agreement to Pay form is used when you want a service that is not covered by Columbia Pacific CCO or OHP.
 The form is also called a waiver.
+You can only be billed for a service if you sign the Agreement to Pay form.
+You should not feel forced to sign the form.
 You can see a copy of the form at bit.ly/OHPwaiver.